PaulKjer/GettingAndCleaningDataProject/README.md

 * 'test/y_test.txt' - activity labels for the measured data
 * 'test/subject_test.txt' - subject labels for the measured data

+Additional detail regarding the input is available in this repo in codebook.md

 ####	Outline of Approach
 *	Read the data using _read.table_.
 We assume 'UCI HAR Dataset' is in the working directory and set _file.path_ 		based on that assumption.